• Skip to primary navigation

 Hiking from Carajuan to the Grand Canyon Hotel

 Attention: We arrived without reservation, but we were also out of the main tourist season.
-To see the availability and prices go to the link above.
+Contact them for more info

 Ascension of the Grand Margès